What is AWS?

-AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure as a service (IaaS), platform as a service (PaaS) and packaged software as a service (SaaS) offerings.
-AWS services can offer an organization tools such as compute power, database storage and content delivery services.
+AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon.
+It includes a mixture of infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS) and packaged software-as-a-service (SaaS) offerings.
+AWS offers tools such as compute power, database storage and content delivery services.

-AWS launched in 2006 from the internal infrastructure that Amazon.com built to handle its online retail operations.
-AWS was one of the first companies to introduce a pay-as-you-go cloud computing model that scales to provide users with compute, storage or throughput as needed.
+Amazon.com Web Services launched its first web services in 2002 from the internal infrastructure that the company built to handle its online retail operations.
+In 2006, it began offering its defining IaaS services.
+AWS was one of the first companies to introduce a pay-as-you-go cloud computing model that scales to provide users with compute, storage and throughput as needed.

-AWS offers many different tools and solutions for enterprises and software developers that can be used in data centers in up to 190 countries.
-Groups such as government agencies, education institutions, nonprofits and private organizations can use AWS services.
+AWS offers many different tools and products for enterprises and software developers in 245 countries and territories.
+Government agencies, education institutions, nonprofits and private organizations use AWS services.

 How AWS works